Main Accounts

 Disk Usage

-Your storage quota depends on the type of subscription purchased, while trial accounts have 100 MB storage space for email and 10 MB for files.
+Your storage quota depends on the type of plan purchased, while trial accounts have 100 MB storage space for email and 10 MB for files.

 The disk usage meter in Webmail shows you how much storage space you are using.
 If you reach 100% disk usage your incoming email will be returned to sender.